CloudNationHQ/az-cn-go-diffy/README.md

 GitHub integration requires appropriate repository permissions and a valid token

-Validation respects Terraform's lifecycle ignore_changes directives
+Validation respects Terraform lifecycle ignore_changes directives, and diffy skips attributes that providers mark as computed-only so you can focus on values you must declare

 ## Contributors